jupyter-book/jupyter-book/docs/start/publish.md

 ---
-title: Publishing to the Web
+title: Publishing to the web
 short_title: Publish a Website
 subtitle: Deploy your Jupyter Book to GitHub Pages, Curvenote, Netlify, and many other services.
 subject: Quickstart Tutorial